emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `${EMQX_ETC_DIR}/certs/cacert.pem`

-  Trusted PEM format CA certificates bundle file.<br/>
+  Trusted PEM format CA certificates bundle file.<br />
 The certificates in this file are used to verify the TLS peer's certificates.
 Append new certificates to the file if new CAs are to be trusted.
-There is no need to restart EMQX to have the updated file loaded, because the system regularly checks if file has been updated (and reload).<br/>
+There is no need to restart EMQX to have the updated file loaded, because the system regularly checks if file has been updated (and reload).<br />
 NOTE: invalidating (deleting) a certificate from the file will not affect already established connections.